reactorlabs/RhoVec/semantics.md

 have different types because of coercion.

-**TODO**:
-Tempting to have subset2 go through get_at_pos / update_at_pos but there's a
-lot of extra checks that subset2 needs, so it might not be simpler 2               extract             vector
-2               extract             matrix
-2               assign              vector
-2               assign              matrix

 **TODO**: After assignment, figure out where we don't need to strip dims / how to handle non-null dimensions